-1. You must have a current RCCD admission application on file with the Admissions and Records department.
+1. You must have a current RCCD admission application on file with the Admissions and Records Department.
 Applications are submitted online.
 The link can be found on the home page of any of our college websites.
 You will be asked to select a College and an Academic Program of Study (Major) that is financial aid eligible.
-By selecting a college (Moreno Valley, Norco, or Riverside City) you are choosing your HOME COLLEGE.
+By selecting Moreno Valley College you are choosing your HOME COLLEGE.
 Please choose your home college carefully as it is difficult to change and can only be done once per term.
 Make sure your correct social security number is listed on the application.
 All students are communicated with via RCCD email.
 You MUST access your assigned RCCD email account to receive our communications.